Anne Buijs

-Anne Buijs (born 2 Décember 1991) is a Dutch volleyball player.
-She has been a member of the Women's National Team since 2008.
-She currently plays for Brazilian club Dentil Praia Clube.
+Anne Elise Buijs (born December 2, 1991) is a Dutch volleyball player.
+She has been a member of the national team since 2008.
+She is the daughter of international coach and ex-volleyball player Teun Buijs, who trained her for several clubs in her career.
+Her mother and older brother were also volleyball players.
+She currently plays for the american club LOVB.